iamasink/qbittorrent-qbitmanage-updater/README.md

 # qbittorrent & qbitmanage version matcher

-A minimal container that sets an env var so qbittorrent never updates past qbit_manage's supported versions No more errors like this:
+A minimal container that sets an env var so qbittorrent never updates past qbit_manage's supported versions.
+No more errors like this:
 ```
 | Connecting to Qbittorrent...